* Confidential memos on scrapping of tax released

 The cut was announced in October as part of the governing pact of Rutte’s new centre-right government.
 The government explained the decision as a step to promote employment and attract foreign businesses, while the opposition criticised it as a 1.4 billion euro ($1.71 billion) boon to foreigners.

-Until last week, Rutte maintained he couldn’t remember seeing any detailed written documents prepared during coalition talks last summer explaining pros and cons of the tax cut.
+Until last week, Rutte maintained he could not remember seeing any detailed written documents prepared during coalition talks last summer explaining pros and cons of the tax cut.

-After a freedom of information request revealed that such documents did exist, Rutte said they couldn’t be released because they were confidential.
+After a freedom of information request revealed that such documents did exist, Rutte said they could not be released because they were confidential.

 The documents, prepared by officials in Rutte’s previous cabinet for the coalition talks that kept him in power, showed senior politicians initially opposing scrapping the tax only to be persuaded as big firms made their case.